stepan-antonyuk/Learn-more-about-sockets/README.md

 When you use an IP address other than 127.0.0.1 or ::1 in your applications, it’s probably bound to an Ethernet interface that’s connected to an external network.
 This is your gateway to other hosts outside of your “localhost” kingdom:

 Be sure to read the section Using Hostnames before venturing from the safe confines of “localhost.”
 There’s a security note that applies even if you’re not using hostnames and using IP addresses only.

+Handling Multiple Connections

+The echo server definitely has its limitations.
+The biggest being that it serves only one client and then exits.
+The echo client has this limitation too, but there’s an additional problem.
+When the client makes the following call, it’s possible that s.recv() will return only one byte, b'H' from b'Hello, world':